Cacti/documentation/General-Installing-Instructions.md

 ### PHP Modules

-The installation of these modules vary by OS.
+The installation of these modules varies by OS.
 Use the `php -m` command to verify that they are installed.

 - posix